GolfWang: Optimizing the add-to-cart process

 CHALLENGE

-Golf Wang's e-commerce platform loses potential customers at critical moments in the purchase journey.
+Golf Wang's e-commerce platform loses potential customers at critical moments in the shopping journey leading me to first define the design issues through these questions.

 User Interviews